 David is also available for consultation on getting bald eagles to nest in your area OR on your property.

-As a publisher/writer/photographer for 40 years he is also called upon to lecture on the publishing industry, getting published, non-fiction writing, and photojournalism.
+As a publisher/writer/photographer for over 40 years he is also called upon to lecture on the publishing industry, getting published, non-fiction writing, and photojournalism.

 To contact David Hancock: